 However, so long as you are NOT married, you can get around this by putting the new home in the other person's name (ie, the one who does not already own).
 HMRC has now confirmed to us that this will NOT be regarded as tax avoidance.

 One problem with putting a new home in just one person's name is satisfying the lender's affordability criteria.
 But Ray Boulger, senior technical director at mortgage broker John Charcol, said that some banks including Metro Bank and The Woowich allow two names on the mortgage agreement but just one name on the property deeds.

 Q. What happens if I've split from my partner but my name's still on the deeds of our home?

 A. If you are separated or getting divorced and want to buy a new home to live in but your name is still on the deeds of your previous home (which is NOT being sold), this will constitute buying an additional property which means the 3% surcharge will initially apply.

-A. After the March Budget, the Government confirmed that married couples who are living separately in circumstances that are likely to become permanent will NOT be treated as one unit for the purposes of the 3% surcharge.
+A. The Government confirmed that married couples who are living separately in circumstances that are likely to become permanent will NOT be treated as one unit for the purposes of the 3% surcharge.
 In other words, if you are buying a home that only incurs the 3% surcharge on the basis of your legal spouse's situation, you won't have to pay it.